I tested the best HubSpot AI apps for support teams in 2026

 Pricing:

 Ada uses a custom, quote-based pricing model.
-You have to talk to their sales team for a demo and a price, which is usually a sign of a high price point and a long-term commitment.
+You have to talk to their sales team for a demo and a price, which ensures a tailored fit for enterprise needs.

 6. Botpress